Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 # Azure Key Vault Key client library for Java
 Azure Key Vault is a cloud service that provides secure storage of keys for encrypting your data.
 Multiple keys, and multiple versions of the same key, can be kept in the Azure Key Vault.
-Cryptographic keys in Azure Key Vault are represented as JSON Web Key (JWK) objects.
+Cryptographic keys in Azure Key Vault are represented as [JSON Web Key [JWK]][jwk_specification] objects.

 Azure Key Vault Managed HSM is a fully-managed, highly-available, single-tenant, standards-compliant cloud service that enables you to safeguard cryptographic keys for your cloud applications using FIPS 140-2 Level 3 validated HSMs.